OMGBiscuits/whitepaper-philosophy/slides/index.md

 it's not just proof in isolation it's no coincidence that this isn't a powerpoint, github, see commits, see other work. earliest writing is ledgers, records of transactions, spreadsheets basically.
+Clay was hard to write but easy to read.

 ---